 Related Reading: Tasty Yet Healthy Lunch Ideas for Kids That Kids Will Love

 Research shows that such children don’t see their parents as legitimate authority figures.
-They often focus on the anger they feel toward their parents rather than concentrate on their future goals and may turn hostile or aggressive.
+They often focus on their anger toward their parents rather than on their future goals and may turn hostile or aggressive.

 Since authoritarian parents are often strict with their children, chances are that their children become liars.
 They are also more likely to engage in errant behaviors such as smoking, skipping school, and underage drinking.
 Such children are more depressed than other kids and, as a result, are more likely to have poorer academic records.